pkpio/coursestats/frontend/readme.txt

-this directory contains front end source codes
+this directory contains frontend sourcecodes